CO2 Emissions

 2024 57,641 890 154

-Data coverage: Maxell Only
+Data Coverage: Maxell Only

 Waste Reduction and Recycling

-For example, in the lithium-ion battery manufacturing process, we separate paint residue and end cuts generated in each production step, and deliver these to appropriate companies to recycle copper, aluminum, and rare metals such as cobalt (31 tons in fiscal 2024).
-At the Ono Works, we also recycle silver oxide (2.1 tons in fiscal 2024).
-The amount of valuable waste generated domestically in fiscal 2024 was down 9% compared to the previous fiscal year.
-As a result of our intensified recycling efforts, domestic manufacturing bases achieved zero emissions for the 24rd consecutive year.
+For example, in the lithium-ion battery electrode manufacturing process, we separate paint residue and end cuts generated in each production step, and deliver these to appropriate companies to recycle copper, aluminum, and rare metals such as cobalt (102 tons in fiscal 2025).In the primary battery manufacturing process, in addition to the conventional recovery of silver oxide (2.3 tons in fiscal 2025), we have begun recovering zinc (0.5 tons in fiscal 2025) and copper (0.02 tons in fiscal 2025) since the previous fiscal year, thereby strengthening resource recycling.
+The amount of valuable waste generated domestically in fiscal 2025 increased by 35% compared to the previous fiscal year.As a result of our intensified recycling efforts, domestic manufacturing bases achieved zero emissions for the 25th consecutive year.

 *1 Criteria for zero emissions (criteria for each business site): Final waste disposal volume less than 5 tons/year and final disposal ratio less than 1%/year